 - Restore360, our whole-school SEL/restorative practices/racial equity program, PreK-12

-In schools, restorative practices offer a positive alternative to punitive forms of discipline that can lead to suspension and the disproportionate punishment of students of color.
-But restorative practices do more than reduce suspensions.
+Restorative practices offer a positive alternative to the punitive forms of discipline that can lead to the disproportionately harsh discipline of students of color.
 They enable both young people and adults to:

 - strengthen their sense of connection with each other, creating a more kind and productive classroom and school